west-code-development/West/Doc/manual.rst

    * - **Default**
      - 0.1
    * - **Description**
      - Relative convergence threshold for Liouville eigenvalues.
+Used only when wbse_calculation is "D" or "d".

 .. data:: n_lanczos